INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ---

-# In a nutshell
+# Machine learning in a nutshell

 - Learned on a train set; applied to test set

 ???

-In a nutshell, we have seen that
+Machine learning in a nutshell, we have seen that

 - A predictive model is learned on a train set and then applied to new data, a "test set"